laskaux/laskaux.github.io/_posts/2020-03-30-revolution-republic.md

 #### 29 April 1792: Battle of Marquain

 >On the Frontiers, our Armies, be it treason or not, behave in the worst way.
 Troops badly commanded, shall we say?
 Or troops intrinsically bad?
 Unappointed, undisciplined, mutinous; that, in a thirty-years peace, have never seen fire ?
-In any case, Lafayette's and Rochambeau's little clutch, which they made at Austrian Flanders, has prospered as badly as clutch need do: soldiers starting at their own shadow; suddenly sheirking, '_On nous trahit,_' and flying off in wild panic, at or before the first shot; managing only to hang some two or three prisoners they had picked up, and massacre their own Commander, poor Theobald Dillon, driven into a granary by them in the Town of Lille.
+In any case, Lafayette's and Rochambeau's little clutch, which they made at Austrian Flanders, has prospered as badly as clutch need do: soldiers starting at their own shadow; suddenly sheirking, '_On nous trahit,_' and flying off in wild panic, at or before the first shot; managing only to hang some two or three prisoners they had picked up, and massacre their own Commander, poor **Theobald Dillon**, driven into a granary by them in the Town of Lille.
 > <p align="right">—Thomas Carlyle, <em>The French Revolution: A History</em>, Vol. 2 (1923)

 The Austrian troop defeating the French at Marquain, Belgium are commanded by **Louis-François de Civalart** (Tomasz Bialkowski). <br/><br/>